 - Alternatively, at the time of enrollment, students may provide an official, original copy of the high school or GED transcript or diploma.
 The College Admissions Representative will make copies of the documents provided by the student, attest that these are copies of original documents, and keep copies in the student's file. - Provisional acceptance may be provided to a student who does not meet this requirement.
-However, the student must provide a signed attestation of graduation, which must include the name of the high school attended, city, state, and graduation date. - Submit proof of immunization detailing the month, day, and year of vaccine receipt for, at a minimum, measles, mumps, rubella, diphtheria, and tetanus. - o for acceptable documentation and exemptions, see Student Policies, Vaccinations. - Meet with the Institutional Aid Administrator/Representative who will provide information about various levels of institutional grants available and provide information about the multiple payment plans to choose from, if requesting a grant. - Complete the enrollment agreement and other required forms. - Initiate the background check.
-(The report must be received by the College within seven days of the start of the class except for the Pharmacy Technician program where the background check must be completed prior to the first day of class). - Pay the enrollment fee at the Accounts Office.

-- Set up payment arrangements with the NWSC Accounts Office or Institutional Aid Office. - Attend the Student Orientation on the scheduled date.
+However, the student must provide a signed attestation of graduation, which must include the name of the high school attended, city, state, and graduation date. - Submit proof of immunization detailing the month, day, and year of vaccine receipt for, at a minimum, measles, mumps, rubella, diphtheria, and tetanus, or for acceptable documentation and exemptions, see Student Policies, Vaccinations. - Meet with the Institutional Aid Administrator/Representative who will provide information about various levels of institutional grants available and provide information about the multiple payment plans to choose from, if requesting a grant. - Complete the enrollment agreement and other required forms. - Pharmacy Technician students must have cleared background checks prior to enrollment - Pay the initial fees at the Accounts Office. - Set up payment arrangements with the NWSC Accounts Office or Institutional Aid Office. - Attend the Student Orientation on the scheduled date.